sslover/designing-for-data-personalization/syllabus.md

             4) Edit (via a form POST or via ajax POST)

             5) Delete

      * The above routes should use the methods from the [Mongoose.js Cheat Sheet](https://github.com/sslover/designing-for-data-personalization/blob/master/week8/mongoose-cheatsheet.md)

-    * This week, you must also decide on your final project.
+    * This week, you must also come up with your final project proposal.
 This can cover any dataset you are interested in, and should have both a back-end (storage/API) component and a front-end visualization component.

     * Prepare a 4-minute (max) presentation that covers the following:
         * The API you have created (show us the model and then the working data feed)
         * Tell us about your final project (1-2 slides)